Regional Rail Connections

 What has been committed

-The State Government has committed:
+The State and Federal Government have committed:

 - $115 million for a train stabling and maintenance yard near Waurn Ponds

 - $114 million for a Warrnambool line upgrade including track and signals upgrades

 - $50 million for a feasability study investigating fast rail infrastructure between Geelong and Melbourne

 - $25.9 million to construct the Waurn Ponds Railway Station, with 200 parking spaces (complete)